 - Listen to a podcast.
 To get in the mood for Shabbat, set time aside on Friday afternoon to sit outdoors – on a porch, under a tree, or in a park amongst city skyscrapers – and listen to a podcast.
 Whether it’s a Jewish story, a performance of acoustic music, or thoughts about the weekly Torah portion, this activity will help you slow down, unwind, and feel the anticipation of Shabbat.

 - Explore a synagogue.
 Whether you’re traveling or scouting out your own neighborhood, find a congregation in the area and check it out.
-Many synagogues vary their summer worship practices with outdoor services, picnics, and other summer activities, so even if you’ve visited before, you may find something new or different this time around.
+Even during Covid, many synagogues are providing Shabbat worship through multi-access opportunities online and in person.
+Congregations often vary their summer worship practices, so even if you’ve visited before, you may find something new or different this time around.

 - Enjoy a Shabbat picnic.
 Pack your favorite summer foods and head outdoors.
 This barley salad uses all those herbs from your garden, and it travels well.
 Wine jelly and frosted grapes are other cool options for the season’s heat.
 Here are lots of other recipes for terrific summer fare with a Jewish twist, which makes them perfect for Shabbat.

 - Read a book in a hammock.
 Nothing says summer more than sinking down into a hammock with a book.
 Check out these books for a satisfying summer read or these if you want to learn more about Judaism.
 PJ Library sends Jewish-themed books to your kids each month, so you can invite them into the hammock to read with you!

 - Take a Shabbat nap.
 When your eyelids grow heavy and the book you’re holding falls from your hands, give in and use your hammock for a nap.
 There’s nothing quite like an outdoor snooze, especially on Shabbat.